 If you're not in the US you're almost certainly not paying for HBO on cable, so you won't be able to sign up for HBO Go anyway.
 However, if you are a US cable subscriber who's staying or living abroad, you should be able to access HBO Go through a VPN just as you can with HBO Now.

-HBO Max will be closest to HBO Now, as it will be a standalone service, not limited to existing cable customers.
-However, as already mentioned it will also include additional content that isn't originally from HBO, along with all of the new exclusive shows and films.
+HBO Max is the closest to HBO Now, as it's a standalone service, not limited to existing cable customers.
+However, as already mentioned it includes additional content that isn't originally from HBO, along with all of the new exclusive shows and films.